syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/Overview-Word-To-image.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Convert-Word-to-image).

 T> For troubleshooting issues in the .NET Word Library (DocIO), refer this article that provides comprehensive guidance on resolving common problems.

+# Convert the entire Word to images

+You can convert an entire Word document to images.For further information, click [here].

+# Convert specific page of Word to image

+You can convert a specific page of the Word document into an image and use it for a thumbnail.For further information, click [here].

+# Convert a specific range of pages in Word to an image

+Users can convert a specific range of pages in a Word document into images.For further information, click [here].

+# Custom image resolution

+Users can convert Word document to an image using custom image resolution.For further information, click [here].

+# Fallback fonts

+During Word to Image conversions, if a glyph of the input text is unavailable in the specified font, the text will not be rendered properly.
+To address this, the Syncfusion Word (DocIO) library allows users to specify fallback fonts.
+When a glyph is missing, the library will use one of the fallback fonts to render the text correctly in the output image.For further information, click [here].